 Sometimes I write posts to educate.
 Others, I write to share my observations — a small nugget that catches my attention and why it’s done so can help you get comfortable with investing, with money.
 (It took me a very long time to get comfortable with money, for so long it was all about safety and if I […]

 When something is easy, it’s often hard to believe that it’s true.
 Gotta love @TMFHousel … keepin’ it real pic.twitter.com/tpLUA913IU — Bryan Hinmon, CFA (@BryanHinmon) March 2, 2016 Of course, my formula is slightly different for good reason — My version of Bryan’s step #3 is: buy stocks that increase their dividends yearly, reinvest the dividends

 I’m a fan of income, I’m sure you are too.
-People still dislike the banks, but there’s one opinion that says it’s not the banks that are the problem: The central economic problem of our time is income inequality, especially the lack of personal income growth for most Americans, which was one of the underlying causes […]
+People still dislike the banks, but there’s one opinion that says it’s not the banks that are the problem: The central economic problem of our time is income inequality, especially the lack of personal income growth for most Americans, which was one of the underlying […]

 I know you love raises.
 I came across an interesting article, The Incredible Growing Dividend.
 It’s written for those with a little more investing background than many readers here, but I feel it worth sharing.
-I’ll start with a quote: Although stock prices themselves are quite volatile, the cash flows companies collectively pay out to investors don’t really […]
+I’ll start with a quote: Although stock prices themselves are quite volatile, the cash flows companies collectively pay out to investors don’t […]

 Frankly, I’d like to stop working today.
 Let me be clear.
 I’d like to continue working, I’d just prefer not to have to work.
 Unfortunately, trends aren’t in my favor.
 Or yours, if you think like me.
 Americans are working longer, retiring later.
-It kinda sucks because 20 years ago we made sacrifices so that we could retire, and […]
+It kinda sucks because 20 years ago we made sacrifices so that we […]